Modern Middlewares for Automated Vehicles: A Tutorial: Automotive Middlewares

 \ac{ROS 2} also supports configuration management.
 It provides a parameter \ac{API} that allows the user to set default parameters and change the parameterization of nodes at runtime \cite{macenski_robot_2022,open_robotics_parameters_nodate}.
 To start a \ac{ROS 2} software system of multiple nodes, it provides launch files to define the required nodes and start them automatically \cite{open_robotics_launch_2024}.

-To start a \ac{ROS 2} software system and transition it to an active state, multiple steps, such as initialization of software components or hardware, might be required.
-To formalize this startup process and the larger lifecycle of nodes, \ac{ROS 2} supports a lifecycle model.
+To start a \ac{ROS 2} software system and transition it to an active state, multiple steps may be required, such as initialization of software components or hardware.
+To formalize this initialization process and the life cycle of nodes, \ac{ROS 2} supports a lifecycle model.
 This model is implemented as a state machine in every \textit{lifecycle} node. \cref{fig:ROS2Lifecycle} illustrates the transitions between \textit{primary} states.
 These state transitions allow for the representation of tasks at the start and termination of nodes.
 These may include the start sequence for a sensor system or initialization of external software components.
 This mechanism can also be used to free system resources if a node is temporarily inactivated or shutdown.
 The transitions of the state machine within the node can be controlled both externally by a central controller or internally by the node itself \cite{macenski_robot_2022,macenski_impact_2023}.

 \ac{ROS 2} supports secure communications between nodes using the DDS security standard \cite{open_robotics_ros_2024}.
 The standard supports extensions for access control to limit the operations that each entity can perform.
 Authentication ensures that only permitted entities can join the ROS 2 network.
 The cryptographic service in the standard allows message encryption to prevent unauthorized access.
 The security services in ROS 2 are, consequently, provided by the underlying \commid.
 To enable security in \ac{ROS 2}, each participant in the \ac{ROS 2} software system needs configuration files, which require additional software for setup.
 However, to simplify the configuration process, \ac{ROS 2} offers the \textit{sros2} package, which includes tools that facilitate the setup of the underlying DDS-Security layer \cite{vilches_sros2_2022,open_robotics_setting_nodate}.